ralmario/googlepmguide/README.md

 #### Use the Triple Constraint Model (scope, time, and cost)

-3 constraints will affect one another; Adjust the other constraint to implement changes on one (must be necessary only). e.g:
+3 constraints will affect one another; Adjust the other constraint to implementing changes on one (must be necessary only). e.g:

 - Scope (updates on features), Time (no extension) -> Increase costs

 - Costs (lowered budget), Time (no extension) -> Reduce scope

 - Costs (lowered budget), Scope (same features) -> Extend timeline

+## Success Criteria

+- Criteria must be established and tracked between the project timeline, not by the end of the project only

+- Examples of success criteria metric

+  - happiness metrics (satisfaction/ease of use)
+  - customer satisfaction rate
+  - customer adoption rate
+  - customer engagement metric (participation over time)
+  - business-oriented metric (sales and growth)
+  - adoption metrics (usage without any issues)

+- List methods/tools, frequency, and data owner of each targeted metric/success criteria

+- Approve your success criteria to bosses (as a document)

+- Use *Success-Criteria-Template.docx* as a template